AnnaWysocki/cvsem/README.md

 The **cvsem** package provides cross-validation (CV) of structural equation models (SEM) across a user-defined number of folds.
-CV fits individual models via the **lavaan** package (Rosseel 2012) and compares the test covariance matrix to the implied covariance matrix for the test data for each fold via a prespecified distance metric (defults to Kullback-Leibler divergence).
-The `cvsem` function returns the average distance metric with an accordind standard error for each tested model.
+CV fits individual models via the **lavaan** package (Rosseel 2012) and compares the test covariance matrix to the implied covariance matrix from the training data for each fold via a prespecified distance metric (defults to Kullback-Leibler divergence).
+The `cvsem` function returns the average distance metric with a corresponding standard error for each tested model.

 Currently, the provided model code needs to follow one of **lavaan**’s allowed specifications.